paulorodriguesxv/applied-python-stock-exchange/Readme.md

 About the book
 ================
 Python, due to its versatility and its consolidated community, has been used for some years in the field of data science and machine learning.
-This guide presents some statistics, creation of indicators, such as the crossing of moving averages, HiLo, MACD, Bollinger Bands, Balance sheet volume - OBV, Relative strength index - IFR, Average directional index - ADX, average strategy 9, etc. It is still show how is possible to create an backtesting system from zero to test our indicators and strategies.
+This guide presents some statistics, creation of indicators, such as the crossing of moving averages, HiLo, MACD, Bollinger Bands, On Balance Volume - OBV, Relative Strength index - RSI, Average Directional Index - ADX, EMA 9 Strategy, etc. It is still show how is possible to create an backtesting system from zero to test our indicators and strategies.

 Author
 =======